elabftw/elabdoc/doc/import-export.rst

 Importing through CLI
 ^^^^^^^^^^^^^^^^^^^^^

-.. note:: This approach is only available to Sysadmins wish shell access.
+.. note:: This approach is only available to Sysadmins with shell access.

 If you wish to import a rather large `.eln` archive (such as a full team export), the CLI is the better approach.
 Display the help with: